logangeorge01/bet/README.md

 # Bet

 Angular/Firebase project which facilitates peer to peer betting.
+Use npm to run.